-5.2.12 Ensure SSH PermitUserEnvironment is disabled (Automated)
+5.3.12 Ensure SSH PermitUserEnvironment is disabled (Automated)

-The PermitUserEnvironment option allows users to present environment options to the ssh daemon.
+The PermituserEnvironment option allows users to present environment options to the ssh daemon.

-Permitting users the ability to set environment variables through the SSH daemon could potentially allow users to bypass security controls (e.g. setting an execution path that has ssh executing trojan'd programs)
+Permitting users the ability to set environment variables through the SSH daemon could potentially allow users to bypass security controls (e.g. setting an execution path that has ssh executing a Trojan's programs)